luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
 And we're gonna create a little hook to use this file in our components.
-So the first thing we do is import our array of feature flags.
-Next thing we do is accept a name as a param which will be the name of our feature flag.
-We try to find the flag that the user passed to the hook.
-If we can't find it, we return false just to be safe.
-At this point we've found a feature flag.
-Our next job is to look for a cookie to see if someone is trying to provide a cookie to view the feature when it's off.
+Import our array of feature flags.
+We accept a name as a param and then we try to find the flag that the user passed to the hook.
+If we can't find it, we return false.
+At this point we've found a flag.
+Our next job is to look for a cookie to see if someone is trying to override the feature flag.
 If the cookies name and value match what we set in the override object, we store the boolean in isCookieOverrideSet. and then we just return an iffy statement that returns true if the feature flag is enabled or if the override is set -->

 ---